shawnlu68/seneca_hackathon_2021_DigiHealth/README.md

 # seneca_hackathon_2021_DigiHealth

-Put disorder_data_phenotypes.csv and the py file in the same folder, run the py file
+Put disorder_data_phenotypes.csv and the predictor_1_0.py file in the same folder, run the py file

 In the new window, select from the left box the symptoms that the patient is showing by double clicking on symptom names,